Gabsii/spoti-vote/README.md

 Congratulations!
 You now are able to use my webpage.

+If you encounter the error `this.htmlWebpackPlugin.getHooks is not a function` try to run `npm install html-webpack-plugin@next` in your frontend folder.

 ### Testing

 By running `npm run test-frontend` and `npm run test-backend` you can start a jest testing environment for the frontend and backend respectively.